SoftwareAG/c8y-docs/content/machine-learning/web-app-mlw-bundle/jupyter-integrated.md

 <a name="Jupyter-Enterprise-Gateway-and-MLW-library"></a>
 ### Jupyter Enterprise Gateway and MLW library

 Jupyter Enterprise Gateway (JEG) is now integrated to use with MLW.
-To use JEG, credentials needs to be set first.
+To use JEG, credentials must be set first.

 Click **Settings** in the navigator, switch to the **JEG** tab and enter the JEG credentials.